 What happens to a reverse mortgage in a divorce?

 If a married couple has a reverse mortgage and goes through a divorce, there can be many different outcomes depending on how the reverse mortgage was set up and the plans for the residence.
 For example, suppose both spouses were borrowers on the loan.
 One will stay in the home after the divorce, and the other will move out.
 In that case, the loan is still in good standing because one of the original borrowers still lives in the home as their primary residence.
-If only one of the spouses was a borrower on the reverse mortgage loan, the spouse moving out of the property after the divorce, the reverse mortgage will need to be paid off either by refinance or by selling the home.
+If only one of the spouses was a borrower on the reverse mortgage loan, and the spouse is moving out of the property after the divorce, the reverse mortgage must be paid off by refinance or selling the home.

 Q.